Partner with us

 You can support The Dowse by buying a brick in The Dowse Community Pathway.
 Show the world what The Dowse means to you by purchasing and engraving your name or a personal message on one of the bricks that pave the way to The Dowse along the front of the building.

 Bricks start at $150 NZD.
 You can choose what name, message, tribute or corporate logo you'd like engraved on it that will be seen and valued by generations to come.

 The Community Pathway is managed by the Rotary Club of Hutt Valley.
 Proceeds raised from brick sales are donated to The Dowse Foundation, and used to support local schools to attend education programmes at The Dowse and Petone Settlers Museum by providing free or subsidised bus transport.

-To buy a brick, fill out this form on the Rotary Club website.
+To buy a brick, please contact the Rotary Club directly.

 The Dowse also partners with businesses and community groups on long-term support programmes to present ambitious exhibitions and to make our education programmes accessible to all local kids.

 Our current focus is on our Free Bus Campaign, providing free transport to schools visiting The Dowse and Petone Settlers Museum.